propcom/jQuery-Full-Screen-Image-plug-in/README.md

 If set to false this will disable the overlay for when the browser window is bigger than the original size of the image.

 	offset: 		"X,Y" (default: "0,0")
 This should be set in an x, y value.
 It determines the difference of the offset for the full screen image.
-To full understand this it is good to view the live demo and play around with the value.
+To full understand this it is good to view the [live demo][1] and play around with the value.
 View the demo here.

 ### Examples of how to apply the options